 All Donations are final and will not be refunded.
 Donor may contact the Fundraiser Creator directly to request a refund.
 PayPal has no obligation to participate or become involved in any dispute between Donor and Fundraiser Creator regarding any refund.

 Your Use of Donations

 You own the money in your account with PayPal.
 However, you may not use Donations for other than the stated purpose of your Fundraiser listed on PayPal Fundraisers.

-However, if you believe a Fundraiser beneficiary or Fundraiser Creator is not using the Donations for the stated purpose, you can use the “report” button on the Fundraiser to alert us to the potential issue for further review.
+However, if you believe a Fundraiser or Fundraiser Creator is not using the Donations for the stated purpose, you can use the “report” button on the Fundraiser to alert us to the potential issue for further review.